 When the lawyers were not rewriting history, they were cruelly denigrating the survivors and their testimony.
 Credibility is hard to establish at the best of times, but thirty-five years after the event it is often impossible to remember the exact details which the defence lawyers always demanded.
 Time, date, place, the exact words, the precise movements of every person in the drama, the position of the lorry in relation to the hut - or was it a cart? - the final curse of the girl who was hanged by Lachert. `How can you be sure that the girl did not push the stool away herself?' `Did you see Lachert throw the children into the crematoria?'

 So, did anyone at these trials think of sparing the witnesses the emotional torment of skeptical questioning?
 No, of course not.
-The best that can be said about Graf is that he knows and cares as much about the reality of these trials as a pig does about Sunday.
+The best that can be said about Graf is that he neither knows nor cares about the reality of these trials.

 If the courts had been as uncritical of eyewitness testimonies as Graf claims, one would expect all testimonies to have been accepted as accurate and the defendants to have been convicted on all counts of the indictments against them.
 Yet if you look at, say, the judgment at the 1st Düsseldorf Treblinka Trial or the judgment at the Frankfurt Auschwitz Trial, you will see that a considerable part of both judgments is dedicated to allegations contained in the indictments against the individual defendants that, in the court’s opinion, were not proven beyond a reasonable doubt by the respective eyewitness testimonies.
 You will also find there statements by the court that an eyewitness testimony was clearly false, where the court considered this to have been the case.
 One example hereof is the accusation against former SS-man Arthur Breitwieser of having taken part in the first gassing that took place in Block 11 at the Auschwitz main camp.
 The key prosecution witness incriminating Breitwieser was a former German inmate by the name of Petzold, who claimed to have observed Breitswieser’s activities from the gable window of Block 27.
 However, as the court established during its examination of the former camp site, it was impossible for the witness to see what he claimed to have seen from where he said he had stood on that day.
 The pertinent passages of the judgment at the Frankfurt Auschwitz Trial read as follows (my translation):